Miro0o/Docs-Notes/CS/🗺 CS Overview/💋 Intro to Computer Science/🌲 Road To CS.md

 ### School (学)
-Usually this is reflected from universities' program names and course names.
+Usually this is reflected from universities' various programs and their courses.
 Hence, they are the CS most familiar to students from related majors.

-This note is organized following this aspects as well.

 CS Core
 - ↗ [Algorithm & Data Structure](🔑%20CS%20Core/🧙‍♂️%20Algorithm%20&%20Data%20Structure/Algorithm%20&%20Data%20Structure.md)